About Language Understanding (LUIS)

 Prebuilt Entities LUIS has many prebuilt domain models including intents, utterances, and prebuilt entities.
 You can use the prebuilt entities without having to use the intents and utterances of the prebuilt model.
 The prebuilt entities save you time.

-Custom Entities LUIS gives you several ways to identify your own custom entities including simple entities, composite entities, list entities, and hierarchical entities.
+Custom Entities LUIS gives you several ways to identify your own custom entities including simple entities, composite entities, list entities, regular expression entities, and hierarchical entities.

 Phrases LUIS provides phrase lists, which also help identify entities.

 Once your application is published and real user utterances are entered, LUIS uses active learning to improve identification.
 In the active learning process, LUIS provides real utterances that it is relatively unsure of for you to review.
 You can label them according to intent and entities, retrain, and republish.